Connectoremote/Connectoremote/README.md

 - 👋 Hi, I’m @Connectoremote
 - 👀 I’m interested in building comm's apps, web scrapers, dropshipping tools, and AI integration.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning storage, packaging, & unpackaging.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on team projects.
-- 📫 How to reach me ...
+- 📫 How to reach me...
+Join my team

 <!---
 Connectoremote/Connectoremote is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.